FAQ's About the Prison Book Program

 Volunteer jobs depend on what is needed each session, but usually volunteers can choose among a few options depending on what fits their ability and interest.
-The most common jobs are choosing books to match book requests, double-check the selections of the pickers, or prepare packages for mailing.
-Other tasks include opening and sorting mail, sorting book donations and more.
+The most common jobs are choosing books to match book requests, double-checking the selections of the pickers, preparing packages for mailing, or sorting book donations.
 See the “What Do Volunteers Do?” section on our volunteer page for more info.

 Book enthusiasts under 16 are welcome but must be accompanied by an adult.
 Before your child volunteers, please consider the work that is involved.
 More info on the specific tasks involved can be found on our volunteer page.